n8sOrganization/vCluster-OIDC/README.md

 kubectl create ns cluster-a
 ```

-Replace the `team-a-cluster-admins` value below with a group from your Auth server that a user you will auth as later is a member of.
+Replace the `team-a-cluster-admins` value below with a group from your Auth server.
+Members of this group will be bound to the cluster-admins role.

 ```console
 helm install cluster-a loft-sh/vcluster-k8s -n cluster-a -f ./vals.yaml --set ClusterAdminGroup=team-a-cluster-admins